Operation of the Service

 There are three circumstances in which a PCN may be served by post:

-1. where the contravention has been detected on the basis of evidence from an approved device;
+- where the contravention has been detected on the basis of evidence from an approved device;

-2. if the CEO has been prevented, for example by force, threats of force, obstruction or violence, from serving the PCN either by affixing it to the vehicle or by giving it to the person who appears to be in charge of that vehicle; and
+- if the CEO has been prevented, for example by force, threats of force, obstruction or violence, from serving the PCN either by affixing it to the vehicle or by giving it to the person who appears to be in charge of that vehicle; and

-(ii) if the CEO had started to issue the PCN but did not have enough time to finish or serve it before the vehicle was driven away and would otherwise have to write off or cancel the PCN.
+- if the CEO had started to issue the PCN but did not have enough time to finish or serve it before the vehicle was driven away and would otherwise have to write off or cancel the PCN.
 Once a PCN has been issued, the Notice can either be paid or disputed by following the appeal process.

 5.4 Payment Details for PCN’S

 If payment is made within 14 days of the issue of the PCN, the discounted amount will apply.
 The day of service of the PCN is counted as day 1 of the 14 day period.
 If payment is not made within the 14 day period, the opportunity to pay at the reduced amount is no longer available and the full charge becomes due.
-Payments can be made as detailed on the Council web site (www.sandwell.gov.uk) by:

-• Cheque/postal orders (payable to Sandwell Metropolitan Borough Council).
+Cheque/postal orders (payable to Sandwell Metropolitan Borough Council).

-• Credit/Debit Card,
+Credit/Debit Card,

-• Telephone. - Automated payment line 24 hours a day.
+- Telephone - Automated payment line 24 hours a day.

-• Internet www.sandwell.gov.uk
+- Internet - www.sandwell.gov.uk

-• Cash Payments ONLY In person at Oldbury Councl House.
+- In person at Oldbury Council House.

 5.5 The Appeals Process